HongshanLi/TreeDetector/README.md

-### preprocess
+### Preprocess
-Pre-process consists of:
+Preprocess consists of:
 - Divide 1250x1250 RGBA images into 25 250x250 sub-images
 - Remove the A channel from the images
 - Divide 1250x1250 LiDAR image into 25 250x250 sub-images
 - Divide 1250x1250 masks into 25 250x250 sub-masks
-- Compute mean and standard deviation of the input images after divide pixel value by 255 (channel-wise, as float32) I divided the images into subimages because it is too big for the model.
+- Compute the mean and standard deviation of the input images after divide pixel value by 255 (channel-wise, as float32) I divided the images into subimages because it is too big for the model.
 More precisely, when the model is doing a forward pass on even one image, it will require more GPU memory than the one I was